Residential Treatment Centers Florida

 No matter how many times you are fully detoxed, you won’t be able to stay away from drugs if you don’t understand what drew you to them in the first place.
 The psychological reason for drug and alcohol addiction doesn’t go away just because the drug has been removed from your body.
-If you are still coping with a loss, for example, unless you have been given another viable way to cope with that loss, you are almost certain to return to drugs and alcohol as a coping mechanism once you leave our Florida residential treatment program.
+If you are still coping with a loss, for example, unless you have been given another viable way to cope with that loss, you are almost certain to return to drugs and alcohol as a coping mechanism once you leave our residential treatment centers Florida program.

 Understanding that cause is the key to avoiding future relapse.
 We tackle that challenge both with general education on drug and alcohol addiction and personalized therapy.

 General education introduces you to the basics of addiction, in medical terms, common reasons that people use drugs and examples of past patients that have faced similar situations to you.
 This information offers a framework for personalized therapy sessions and makes the process easier by making it feel less overwhelming.

 Personalized therapy takes place both in one-on-one sessions with a therapist who understands your specific case and with group sessions.
 The purpose of this therapy is to ferret out the underlying factors that cause you to seek out drugs and to find non-pharmaceutical solutions.